zozzlethena/docs/pages/protocol.md

 **In Solidly, exploitive voters were able to direct emissions towards unproductive gauges, including those for pools 100% owned by those voters.** Velocimeter addresses this in three ways:

 - First, we've added an [on-chain governor](https://optimistic.etherscan.io/address/0x64DD805aa894dc001f8505e000c7535179D96C9E) to whitelist pairs used in gauges.
 Voters will need at least 0.02% to submit a proposal, and 4% to reach quorum.
 To ensure that those who whitelist gauges are economically aligned economically with our system, we've also removed the ability to whitelist by paying a whitelisting fee.
 Note that the on-chain governor is currently not live, as we're still working with Tally to get the process set up.
 - Second, we've also added an Emergency ["Commissaire"](https://optimistic.etherscan.io/address/0xcc2d01030ec2cd187346f70bfc483f24488c32e8), which has the ability to kill any gauge it deems unproductive to the broader ecosystem.
-This Commissaire consists of folks from both the Velocimeter core team, and the broader Optimism and DeFi ecosystems.
+This Commissaire consists of folks from both the Velocimeter core team, and the broader Arbitrum and DeFi ecosystems.
 The Commissaire multisig is available here, and signers include:

 | Signer      | Affiliation      | Address                                    |
 | ----------- | ---------------- | ------------------------------------------ |